jackzellweger/rent-to-sale-price-ratios/README.md

  38128                105950.0              1279.0         0.012072
  *21213              *120500.0             *1421.0        *0.011793
  64128                 83250.0               969.0         0.011640
- *48089              *105000.0             *1216.0        *0.011581
+ *48089              *105000.0             *1216.0        *s0.011581
  38115                113975.0              1301.0         0.011415
  64130                 87857.5               965.0         0.010984]
 ```

 A good strategy here might be to look for ZIP codes with the “best” rent:sale price ratios.
-We’re looking for ZIP codes with good rent:sale price ratios that still have reasonably high median sales prices:
+We’re looking for ZIP codes with good rent:sale price ratios that still have reasonably high median sales prices.
+I've addeds stars in the table above next to the most promising ZIP codes.

 1. For example, it looks like `21213` in Baltimore, Maryland has a great rent:sale price ratio at 1.17%, while maintaining a reasonably high median sales price at $120,500.
 2. Another interesting prospect is `48089` in Warren, Michigan.
 It has another really good rent:sale price ratio at 1.15%, and a median sales price of $105,000.